ziotom78/raytracing_course/tomasi-ray-tracing-10a.md

-# Path tracing
+# Path tracing {#path-tracing}

-# Equazione del rendering
+# Rendering Equation

--   Per risolvere l'equazione del rendering dobbiamo tracciare il percorso di raggi luminosi nello spazio tridimensionale e risolvere l'equazione del rendering:
+-   To solve the rendering equation we need to trace the path of light rays in three-dimensional space and solve the rendering equation:

     $$
     \begin{aligned}